 Upholding the Purpose of Executive Order 12898 and Protecting Environmental JusticeFebruary 26, 2025Posted in:Environmental JusticeThirty-one years ago, on February 11, 1994, President Bill Clinton signed Executive Order 12898.
 EO 12898 succinctly stated that: [E]ach Federal agency shall make achieving environmental justice part of its mission by identifying and addressing, as appropriate, disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority populations…

-QUIZ: Wildlife Migration ThreatsFebruary 24, 2025Posted in:Wildlife FactsWildlife are facing many different kind of threats—a major one being threats to migration patterns.
-From Canada lynx to Florida manatees, how well do you know wildlife migration habits and the factors affecting them?
+QUIZ: Wildlife Migration ThreatsFebruary 24, 2025Posted in:Wildlife FactsWildlife are facing many different kinds of threats—a major one being threats to migration patterns.
+From Canada lynx to greater sage-grouse, how well do you know wildlife migration habits and the factors affecting them?
 Test your knowledge with our quiz below!

 A Place for Wildlife to Live, Survive—and Thrive.February 24, 2025Posted in:ConservationEvery wild animal needs a place to live.
 But today, much wildlife habitat is under threat from human development and climate change, as well as fragmentation, which can interfere with natural migration.
 In addition, some wildlife species are territorial, which can limit their population density.
 To find mates and reproduce, many species must travel long…